Sustainable Cloud Services for Verbal Interaction with Embodied Agents: System Architecture

+Every time the client interacts with the system, it should provide its \textit{dialogue state}, which will be updated by the server and transmitted back, together with other data.
+The \textit{dialogue state} is defined as the sequence of elements represented in Figure \ref{fig:dialogue_state}, which is encoded and compressed every time it is exchanged between the server and the client.
+Please notice that if a client has never interacted with the cloud server, the first thing that it should do is to perform a request to the cloud, in particular to the Hub service, to obtain the initial \textit{dialogue state} that will be stored locally.

-After the initial request, every time the client interacts with the system it should provide its client state, containing information about: \begin{itemize} \item The current conversation topic; \item The type of the last sentence chosen by the Dialogue Manager (e.g., yes/no question, open question, assertion, etc.), which will be used to move the conversation forward; \item A list containing the types of the following sentences that the server may use while in the current conversation topic; \item The set of the ``likeliness" values that have been modified during previous conversations with a given user, encoding their personal preferences about covered topics.
-These values may override the likeliness values that were set based on the user's cultural background; \item The set of sentences that have already been suggested by the Dialogue Manager, to limit repetitions of the same sentences. \end{itemize}
+As shown in the Figure, the \textit{dialogue state} contains information about: \begin{itemize} \item The current conversation topic; \item The type of the last sentence chosen by the Dialogue Manager , which will be used to move the conversation forward; \item An ordered list containing the types of the next sentences that the server will use while in the current conversation topic; \item The set of the “likeliness" values that have been modified during previous conversations with a given user, encoding the user's preferences about covered topics (as explained in Section \ref{Knowledge Representation}, Person-Specific likeliness will override Culture-Specific likeliness depending on the user's cultural background); \item The sentences that have already been used by the Dialogue Manager, to limit repetitions of the same sentences. \end{itemize} Please note that, during the conversation, the size of the \textit{dialogue state} increases as the number N of covered conversation topics grows.
+This is because, as shown in Figure \ref{fig:dialogue_state}, the \textit{dialogue state} stores the likeliness and the already chosen sentences for each covered topic.

-Along with the initial client state, the client should acquire the user sentence (e.g., through a text- or speech-based interface, depending on its physical capabilities), and send them to the Hub.
+Finally, along with the initial \textit{dialogue state}, the client acquires the \textit{client sentence} pronounced by the user (e.g., through a text- or speech-based interface, depending on its physical capabilities) and sends them to the Hub.

+\begin{remark} Thanks to this mechanism, we store all relevant information on the client, therefore creating a cloud server that is “stateless" in all possible senses.
+In addition to being beneficial in terms of privacy, since no personal data is stored on the server, this makes the whole RESTful architecture very efficient to debug.
+All services, possibly residing on different machines for load-balancing purposes, can be called at any time without any need for synchronization. \end{remark}